-- The Corrupter: Responsible of the orcs going evil in the first two games, as well as the corruption of Grom Hellescream and the Warsong clan in the third.
+- The Corrupter: Responsible for the orcs going evil in the first two games, as well as the corruption of Grom Hellscream and the Warsong clan in the third.

-- Flunky Boss: In the Well of Eternity instance, although he arguably starts out as a Dual Boss, since much of the early fight has you facing Varo'then.
+- In the Well of Eternity instance, although he arguably starts out as a Dual Boss, since much of the early fight has you facing Varo'then.